 Yet way too many people in rural areas still suffer with poor internet speeds, making investment in business and e-commerce in these areas a stumbling block.

-Enter Bigblu, a company which provides 100% coverage by using satellite broadband as opposed to fibre.
+Enter Bigblu, a company which provides maximum coverage by using satellite broadband as opposed to fibre.

-This technology could be a novel solution to those who don't yet have access to good data speeds.
+This technology could be a novel solution for those who don't yet have access to good data speeds.

 |€29.99/month||€2.50 wired modem rental per month|